Dana-Farber Cancer Institute, Boston

 Research at Dana-Farber/Harvard Cancer Center

-The consortium is also working toward reducing disparities in cancer screening, diagnosis, and treatment.
+The consortium is also reducing disparities in cancer screening, diagnosis, and treatment.
 The Initiative to Eliminate Cancer Disparities aims to research disparities, increase minority representation in research and medicine, engage diverse communities in cancer prevention, and increase cultural sensitivity in providing cancer care.

 Leader in Clinical Trials for Mesothelioma Patients